brendancooley/tpsp/tpsp.md

-I estimate the model on a set of 13 governments in the year 2011.
+I estimate the model on a set of 6 governments in the year 2011.^[Focusing on a small set of governments is necessary for computational tractability.
+However, the largest countries (by GDP) are the most attractive targets for coercion, as changes to their trade policies return the largest welfare gains, regardless of whether the coercer is a rent-maximizer or welfare-maximizer.
+The estimated model is therefore more useful in understanding "great power politics," rather than smaller political-economic conflicts of interest.]
 These governments are listed in Table \ref{tab:ccodes}.
-I aggregate all European Union governments into a single entity and collapse all countries not included in the analysis into a "Rest of World" (ROW) aggregate.
-Non-ROW countries make up 80 percent of world GDP.
+I aggregate all European Union governments into a single entity and collapse all countries not included in the analysis into a "Rest of World" (ROW) aggregate.^[Such an aggregation is necessary in order to calculate fully general equilibrium effects of counterfactual trade policies.
+However, I prohibit other countries from invading ROW and likewise prohibit ROW from invading others.
+This ensures that estimates of military parameters depend almost entirely on interactions between countries within my sample.]
+Non-ROW countries make up 68 percent of world GDP.

 \begin{table}[t]

-\caption{\label{tab:ccodes}\label{tab:ccodes}}
+\caption{\label{tab:ccodes}In-Sample Countries \label{tab:ccodes}}
 \centering
 \begin{tabular}{ll}
 \toprule
 iso3 & Country Name\\
 \midrule
-AUS & Australia\\
-BRA & Brazil\\
-CAN & Canada\\
 CHN & China\\
 EU & European Union\\
-\addlinespace
-IDN & Indonesia\\
 JPN & Japan\\
-KOR & Republic of Korea\\
-MEX & Mexico\\
 ROW & Rest of World\\
+RUS & Russian Federation\\
 \addlinespace
-RUS & Russian Federation\\
-TUR & Turkey\\
 USA & United States of America\\
 \bottomrule
 \end{tabular}